 Other Minilab users are, for example, public drug procurement agencies and faith-based drug supply organisations in Nicaragua and Bolivia, medicines regulation authorities in Indonesia and Papua New Guinea, consumer protection institutions in India and Pakistan, diocesan hospitals in Ghana and Cameroon, scientific societies and business institutions in Laos and Thailand as well as the Bill and Melinda Gates Foundation (BMGF) in cooperation with the London School of Hygiene and Tropical Medicine (LSHTM) for rolling back malaria projects in East Africa.

-Overall, well above 800 Minilabs have been supplied to almost 100 countries out of which Cambodia, Laos, Myanmar and Tanzania adopted the technology for post-marketing antimalarial drug quality monitoring already.
+Overall, nearly 900 Minilabs have been supplied to almost 100 countries out of which Tanzania, Uganda and Myanmar adopted the technology for post-marketing antimalarial drug quality monitoring already.